sogyeokdong9/Pages/README.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)
 ```

 GitHub supports embedding images into your issues, pull requests, discussions, comments and .md files.
 You can display an image from your repository, add a link to an online image, or upload an image.
-For more information, see "[GitHub Docs: Uploading assets](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#uploading-assets)."
+For more information, see "[Uploading assets](#uploading-assets)."

 ```
 🌵 Tip: When you want to display an image that is in your repository, use relative links instead of absolute links."